PikachuPenial/Titanmod/PATCHNOTES.md

 - Adjusted various ConVar descriptions

 - Players save data can no longer be wiped via the console while not in Main Menu

+- Removed HL2 suit zoom (was not intended)

+- Removed Main Menu music (was disliked by players)

+- Removed custom font options for Kill/Death UI, they are now both on by default

 - Removed obselete gamemode code